teeckay/VPNs/README.md

 <p>

 Begin by checking your PCs IP address.
 You can do this by visiting www.whatismyipaddress.com.
-Mine shows that it is 71.88.22.33 in Chicopee Massachusetts, United States.
+My IP address from this website shows that it is 71.88.22.33 in Chicopee Massachusetts, United States.
 </p>
 <p>